vikash-bhardwaj/grunt-html-validation/README.md

 Report issues [here](https://github.com/vikash-bhardwaj/grunt-w3c-html-validation/issues)

 ## Release History
+ * 2014-04-25   v0.0.9   Updated to extended for generating the W3C error's source code context/reference from validated code.
+This will help users to find the error easily by just copy/paste from validated page source.
  * 2014-04-23   v0.0.8   Updated the Release History.
  * 2014-04-23   v0.0.7   Changed the version number to push to NPM, this Version is more stable than the previous versions because it has fix for Local repository validations.
  * 2014-03-29   v0.0.6   Updated Comments and headers of files.